-Bees, it seems, aren’t too picky about the color of their hives.
-As long as there is no paint on the inside, the bees should be fine.
+Honey bees are not picky about the color of their hives.
+As long as there is no paint on the inside, your bees will be fine.
 It’s more important to please the beekeeper.
-Here are some considerations.
+Here are some considerations:

-Most hives used to be white.
-White is especially good in the warmer climates where a light color will reflect a lot of light and a lot of heat.
-In the cooler climates it’s nice to have a color that will absorb heat, such as green or brown.
-If your hives are not in the sun, the outside color won’t have much of an effect on the inside temperature.
+In the past, most hives were white.
+White is especially good in warmer climates where a light color will reflect a lot of light and heat.
+In cooler climates, it’s nice to have a color that will absorb heat, such as green or brown.
+But if your hives are not in the sun, the outside color won’t have much of an effect on the inside temperature.

-Suburban beekeepers often like to paint their hives to match their house so it will blend in and be less conspicuous.
+Suburban beekeepers often like to paint their hives to match their houses so they will blend in and be less conspicuous.
 Some beekeepers like green because it disappears in the foliage and is less likely to be spotted by vandals.
-And while some folks choose the same brand and color every time to make touch-up a breeze, other folks buy paint that has been returned to the store, colors that have been phased out, or surplus from various projects because of the price.

-When hives are lined up in long rows, bees tend to drift to the ones at the end.
-Apparently, if a bee becomes confused and the hives are close enough that the pheromones are getting all mixed up, she will tend to favor the ends.
-Anyway, that’s the theory.
-To reduce drift, some people decorate the front of the hives with distinctive shapes and colors.
+This migration to the outermost hives is called drift.
+To reduce drift, some beekeepers decorate the front of their hives with distinctive shapes and colors.
 I’ve also seen the lids painted with big, bold letters that face up—sort of like landing pads for helicopters.
 Does this help the bees?
 I have no idea, but the beekeepers seem to enjoy it.

 Paint is full of vile things, including fungicides, so always remember to keep the paint on the outside of the hive and let it dry completely before you install the bees.
 Painted woodenware lasts a whole lot longer than unpainted, so it is well worth coating anything that will be exposed to the weather.